matteogobbi/MGFashionMenuView/README.md

 ## License

-MGConferenceDatePicker is available under the MIT license.
+MGFashionMenuView is available under the MIT license.